build2/libbuild2-autoconf/README.md

 If the name is followed by the `!` modifier, then it is *unprefixable* (see the previous section for details).
 The name can also be followed by `:` and a list of base checks.
 Such checks are automatically inserted before the rest of the lines in the resulting substitution.
+One notable check that you may want to use as a base is [`LIBC_VERSION`][libc-version] (see comments for details).

 Subsequent lines should be C-style comments or preprocessor directives that `#define` or `#undef` `<NAME>` depending on whether the feature is available